 A concussion is a traumatic brain injury caused by a bump, blow or whiplash force to the head – causing the brain to shake within the head.
 Since the problem is a functional injury (how the brain works), not a structural injury, the problem cannot be seen on a MRI or CT scan, except in severe cases.

 If you or a family member suspect a concussion, Grand View Health offers a comprehensive program of care.
 Evaluations can be quickly scheduled with a sports medicine specialist by contacting Upper Bucks Orthopaedics at Grand View Health.
-Through a series of tests and a thorough evaluation of symptoms, we can confirm the diagnosis of a concussion, create a care plan and as appropriate, and if needed will coordinate with a concussion specialist through Grand View Physical Medicine and Rehabilitation to manage care throughout the recovery process.
+We also accept referrals from family medicine and other specialty providers including emergency room physicians as well as urgent care.
+Through a series of tests and a thorough evaluation of symptoms, we can confirm the diagnosis of a concussion, create a care plan as appropriate, and if needed, will coordinate with a concussion specialist through Grand View Physical Medicine and Rehabilitation to manage care throughout the recovery process.
 Grand View Health has credentialed ImPACT consultants (CIC) who have completed specialized training in state-of-the-art concussion evaluation and care.

 Each concussion is unique and treatment is highly personalized.
 Symptoms may include headache, nausea, vomiting, balance problems, dizziness, fatigue, drowsiness, irritability, sadness or nervousness.
 Sleep disturbances including difficulty falling asleep or sleeping more than usual can also indicate concussion.
 Individuals with a concussion often report that concentrating on tasks can be challenging and vision problems, such as double or blurry vision are also relatively common.
 Symptoms of a concussion can range in severity and our team of experts can help you develop coping strategies to better manage your symptoms.